-To discuss pro bono opportunities for you, first complete and return the PIRC Student Volunteer Form to [email protected] PIRC will then contact you via email to schedule a time to discuss pro bono opportunities for you.
+To discuss pro bono opportunities for you, first complete and return the Student Information for Pro Bono Work Form.
+PIRC will then contact you via email to schedule a time to discuss pro bono opportunities for you.

 Already chose your pro bono position?
 Remember, every student must have written approval by the PIRC Director confirming that the pro bono position qualifies for pro bono distinction.
 Need approval?
-Complete and return the Student Pro Bono Position Approval Form to [email protected].
+Complete the Approval Request for Student Pro Bono Position.